Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: INTRODUCTION

 \section{INTRODUCTION}

 Topological superconductivity has been a subject of immense research motivated by the potential technological impact of topological protection and non-abelian effects~\cite{RevModPhys.80.1083,Leijnse_2012}, particularly in platforms that potentially host Majorana modes~\cite{Kitaev2001,Sarma2015,PhysRevLett.105.077001,PhysRevLett.105.177002,PhysRevLett.100.096407}.
 The initial momentum of the field was generated by the observation of zero-bias peaks in nanowires proximitized by superconductors~\cite{doi:10.1126/science.1222360,Das2012}, a path that recently faced challenges due to impurities leading to ambiguities~\cite{Zhang2021,PhysRevB.105.174519}.
 On the other hand, adatoms deposited on clean superconducting surfaces provide unprecedented control over system purity and hints for a plethora of time-reversal-symmetry breaking phases, including quantum spin systems~\cite{Liebhaber2022,PhysRevB.108.L220506}, topological nodal point superconductivity~\cite{Bazarnik2023}, localized Majorana zero modes in 1D artificial magnetic chains~\cite{doi:10.1126/science.1259327,doi:10.1126/sciadv.aar5251}, and propagating chiral Majorana modes in 2D magnet-superconductor hybrids~\cite{Ménard2017,doi:10.1126/sciadv.aav6600}.
-A central objective of this study is to propose a platform for realizing topological superconductivity in symmetry class DIII~\cite{PhysRevB.78.195125,10.1063/1.3149495,RevModPhys.88.035005}.
-Atoms with magnetic anisotropy, when deposited on superconductors, induce spin-polarized electronic Yu-Shiba-Rusinov (YSR) states~\cite{Yu1965Bound,Shiba1968classical,Rusinov1969theory} which serve as building blocks for constructing topological superconductors.
-Yet, the realization of non-trivial topological phases in time-reversal-symmetric adatom systems remains experimentally elusive.
-For adatom species with negligible magnetic polarization the predicted electronic spin-degenerate in-gap states~\cite{1972PThPh..47.1817M} are typically energetically close to the coherence peaks and, thus, can typically be neglected~\cite{RevModPhys.78.373}.
-However, recent experiments have emphasized the significance of such bound states, the so-called Machida-Shibata states (MSSs), by assembling adatoms in spatially tunable atomic cages and controlling their energy as particle-in-a-box states~\cite{Schneider2023,PhysRevB.110.L100505,that2024nonlocaldetectioncoherentyushibarusinov}, first demonstrated in Ag quantum corrals deposited on thin Ag(111) islands grown on superconducting Nb(110)~\cite{Schneider2023}.
-In principle, MSSs can be realized in all superconductor-metal or -alloy composites with a Shockley state extending over their surfaces~\cite{PhysRev.56.317,PhysRevB.75.195414,PhysRevLett.98.186807}.
-Additionally, manifestations of MSSs are reported in trasmon qubit Josephson junctions~\cite{PhysRevLett.124.246802,PhysRevLett.124.246803}.
-The MSS, albeit spatially extended, constitutes a tunable non-magnetic analogue to the YSR state and opens possibilities for engineering distinct time-reversal-symmetric topological phases.